The Six Best Hikes in Tasmania

 - Puff your way up numerous summits for stunning views.

-Best time of year to walk this track: The walk runs from late September to the end of April.
+Best time of year to walk this track: This multi-day walk is offered from late September to the end of April.

 Track length: Around 26km

 Cradle Mountain is one of the most famous peaks in Tasmania and stretches 1545 metres.
-There are several tracks you can take to get to the summit, including the Overland Track from Ronny Creek, which is one of the most popular walks in Tasmania.
+There are several tracks you can take to get to the summit within the Cradle Mountain-Lake St Clair National Park, including the Overland Track from Ronny Creek, which is one of the most popular and best hikes in Tasmania.

-You can go with a guide, stay in private huts along the way, and have all the necessities right at your fingertips – or make your way up the mountain.
+You can go with a guide, stay in private huts along the way, and have all the necessities right at your fingertips – or make your way up the mountain carrying all your own belongings.
 Just be prepared for a multi-day experience and some steep walking – it is a mountain after all.

 Here are some of the highlights of the Overland Track: